CRUSTDE-ContainerizedRustDevEnv/win_git_git_bash_ssh_VSCode/README.md

 ### VSCode Markdown

 One peculiarity of Markdown is that a single NewLine is completely ignored and transformed into a space.
-If you want to make a new paragraph you need to write 2 Newlines character and that is ok.
+If you want to make a new paragraph you need to write 2 Newlines characters and that is ok.
 But if you want a `<br>` soft-newline then you need to write space+space+newline.
 This is very peculiar.
 I like this soft-newline a lot and use it very often.
-But it is very easy to forget and impossible to see because space are invisible.
+But it is very easy to forget and impossible to see because space is invisible.
-I created a shortcut `ctrl+shift+ć` that opens a search and replace with the regex to correct this if I forgot it somewhere.
+I created a shortcut `ctrl+shift+ć` that opens a `search and replace` with the regex to correct this if I forgot it somewhere.

 Write key bindings in "C:\Users\luciano\AppData\Roaming\Code\User\keybindings.json".
 Find the code [here](configuration_files/win_files/c/Users/luciano/AppData/Roaming/Code/User/keybindings.json).